platehub/platehub.github.io/docs/templating-reference/tags.md

 ___

 ## form_sender_field
 Generates form input fields, but for the sender's data.
 This way Plate knows what field values represent the sender's name and email.
-Must also be called inside the `contact_form` tag.
+Must also be called inside the `form` tag.
 Accepts one argument, which must be one of two values: `sender_field_name` or `sender_field_email`.

 <p class='no-margin'>Input:</p>
 ```liquid